Introduction

 It is hardly surprising that so many promising new businesses fail.

-Story behind the KidsMBA course
+Story behind the KidsMBA Programme

 Starting out as an insolvency barrister Professor Mark Watson-Gandy was horrified to discover that many of the business he saw failing did so not because they were based on a bad idea but because of basic mistakes.